v0xie/sd-webui-incantations/README.md

 https://arxiv.org/abs/2403.17377
 An alternative/complementary method to CFG (Classifier-Free Guidance) that increases sampling quality.

+# Update: 20-05-2024
+Implemented a new feature called "Saliency-Adaptive Noise Fusion" derived from ["High-fidelity Person-centric Subject-to-Image Synthesis"](https://arxiv.org/abs/2311.10329).

+This feature combines the guidance from PAG and CFG in an adaptive way that improves image quality especially at higher guidance scales.

+Check out the paper authors' project repository here: https://github.com/CodeGoat24/Face-diffuser

 #### Controls
 * **Use Saliency-Adaptive Noise Fusion**: Use improved method of combining CFG + PAG.
 * **PAG Scale**: Controls the intensity of effect of PAG on the generated image.